Baptist Faith and Message

 The Baptist Faith and Message (BF&M) is the statement of faith of the Southern Baptist Convention (SBC).
 It summarizes key Southern Baptist thought in the areas of the Bible and its authority, the nature of God as expressed by the Trinity, the spiritual condition of man, God's plan of grace and salvation, the purpose of the local church, ordinances, evangelism, Christian education, interaction with society, religious liberty, and the family.
+The current version of the BF&M is the version revised in 2000 and amended in 2023.